 Citizen Science Initiatives

 Citizen science initiatives are playing an increasingly important role in monitoring bumblebee populations and gathering data on their distribution and abundance.
 These initiatives engage volunteers from the public in collecting data on bumblebee sightings, contributing valuable information that can be used to track population trends and identify areas where conservation efforts are needed.
-One example is Bumble Bee Watch, a collaborative effort that allows citizen scientists to submit photos of bumblebees and contribute to a database of bumblebee sightings.
+Which means one example is Bumble Bee Watch, a collaborative effort that allows citizen scientists to submit photos of bumblebees and contribute to a database of bumblebee sightings.
 Another is the Xerces Society's Bumble Bee Atlas project, which trains volunteers to conduct bumblebee surveys and collect data on species diversity and distribution.

 Innovative Conservation Strategies